datacommonsorg/docsite/courseware/data_literacy/course_materials/how_to_use.md

 ---
 layout: default
-title: How to Use
+title: How to use
-nav_order: 3
+exclude_from_nav: true
-parent: Course Materials
+parent: Course materials
-grand_parent: Data Literacy with Data Commons
+grand_parent: Data literacy with Data Commons
-great_grand_parent: Courseware
+great-grandparent: Educational materials
+exclude_from_nav: true
 ---

 ## How To Use